Chengqunniu/T2A2/README.md

 #### Relationship (addresses table and customers table)

 The relationship between the addresses table and the customers table is a one-to-many relationship.
-A user typically lives in one place and uses this place for delivery.
+A user typically lives in one place and uses this place for delivery, they could provide their address after they logged in, therefore they might have no address in the system.
 And many customers might live together and shop separately.
 So a user has one and only one address, while an address might accommodate one or many customers.

 ---